 Create a profile using your ONYEN login.
 Some personal data will automatically populate from ConnectCarolina.
 As you browse programs, click the Save button to bookmark favorite programs and return to them later.
-(Non-UNC student?
-Create your own login credentials.)
+Newly admitted first year and transfer students can create a profile beginning on July 1 of the year they are admitted.
+If you are a non-unc student, or an incoming international exchange student, please create your own login credentials.

 Attend a Study Abroad 101 Information Session or Peer Ambassadors’ event to learn the basics of study abroad!
 All 101 sessions cover the same general information such as applications, credit transfer, costs, and financial aid, concluding with highlights of specific programs in that region.
 Come just to listen or ask a few questions.
 Peer Ambassadors can answer general questions about study abroad and give advice about specific programs.